 Organic LED panels are these monitors that are without a backlit.
 These monitors are thin and lightweight display panels.
-The contrast ratio of these monitors is ideal and also has deep black levels.
+The contrast ratio of these monitors is ideal and has deep black levels.

 Contrast Ratio measurement techniques:

-Full-on/Full-off: In this method, contrast is measured by using a full white screen and a full black screen.
+Full-on/Full-off: In this method, contrast is measured using a full white screen and a full black screen.
 The accuracy of this method is lower.